 A trip to Mafia Island in the Indian Ocean gave MELISSA HOBSON the chance for some practice in detecting the tiniest and best-camouflaged sea-dwellers – plus one that was hard to miss.
-Photos on last page by Simon J Pierce
+Photos by Simon J Pierce

 Appeared in DIVER October 2019